Start9Labs/documentation/site/source/diy.rst

     .. warning:: Be certain you have selected the correct target microSD card.
 Whatever target you select will be completely erased and replaced with EmbassyOS.

 #.
 Click "Flash!".
 You may be asked to (1) approve the unusually large disk target or (2) enter your password.
 Both are normal.
 #.
-After the flash completes, you may remove the micro SD, insert it into your Embassy, and continue to the :ref:`Initial Setup <initial-setup>` instructions.
+After the flash completes, you may remove the micro SD from the adapter, insert it into your Embassy's SD card slot, and continue to the :ref:`Initial Setup <initial-setup>` instructions.